rares-ttg/docs/TTG/Bonus Plan.md

 - bonusPlanInfoId
 - name
 - bonusType
+	- where are the bonusTypes declared?
-- bonusCode
+- #field/bonusCode
 - bonusTypeDesc
 - bonusAmount
 - minDeposit
 - maxDeposit
 - maxAccumulatedBonus
+- [[BonusAward]] - not so sure it refers to BonusAward class, though
 	- awardFixedAmount
 	- awardPercentage
 - enabled
 - firstTimeDeposit:int
 - isForPlayerGroup:int